afrendeiro/afrendeiro.github.io/_posts/2019-12-13-chromium_modeling.md

 To that end, we ran the device channels with increasing numbers of nuclei and with a buffer that did not cause lysis.
 This way, after collecting the droplet emulsion, we were able to simply count optically the number of nuclei in each droplet.
 Here is how the droplet emulsion looks like for various concentrations:
 <img src="http://www.medical-epigenomics.org/papers/datlinger2019/data/FigS1a.png" alt="FigS1a" width="100%"/>

-For more details on the experimental procedure, please refer to the [scifiRNA-seq preprint](https://biorxiv.org/).
+For more details on the experimental procedure, please refer to the [scifi-RNA-seq preprint](https://www.biorxiv.org/content/10.1101/2019.12.17.879304v1).

 We hoped to gain deeper understanding into the droplet generation, bead and nuclei loading procedures, in order to derive the statistical properties underlying them.

-In this notebook we will focus on the nuclei loading procedure and we will use the counts of nuclei per droplet in the resulting emultion to model this distributions and make some predictions about the scalability of Chromium loading and the consequences in terms of nuclei collision (the occurence of more than one uniquely labeled nuclei within a droplet) for the 10X protocol as well as the scifiRNA-seq protocol.
+In this notebook we will focus on the nuclei loading procedure and we will use the counts of nuclei per droplet in the resulting emultion to model this distributions and make some predictions about the scalability of Chromium loading and the consequences in terms of nuclei collision (the occurence of more than one uniquely labeled nuclei within a droplet) for the 10X protocol as well as the scifi-RNA-seq protocol.

 ```python